 Secondary School Course Work

 LSM encourages applicants take the most rigorous science and math courses available at their high school.
-College prep courses, including AP, IB Higher Level, and A-level courses, are ideal.
-Such courses not only provide a solid foundation for a science-based curriculum like LSM, but also prepare students to place out of introductory level courses at Penn, making it easier to complete all of the requirements for the LSM dual-degree in the standard 4 years.
+College prep courses, including AP, IB Higher Level, and A-level courses, where available, are ideal.
+Such courses provide a solid foundation for a science-based curriculum like LSM, and prepare students to place out of introductory level courses at Penn, making it easier to complete all of the requirements for the LSM dual-degree in the standard 4 years.

-Outside of course work, LSM hopes students will involve themselves in clubs or organizations that best suit their interests, and provide opportunities for developing leadership.
+Outside of course work, LSM hopes students will involve themselves in clubs or organizations that best suit their interests, and provide opportunities for developing leadership and teamwork skills.

 Evidence of a commitment to science and/or healthcare in extracurricular pursuits is welcome, whether through independent research, volunteer or paid work, involvement in school or community-based organizations or non-profits, or participation in academic competitions.